awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/reference-codecs-containers.md

 # Supported Output Codecs and Containers<a name="reference-codecs-containers"></a>

-AWS Elemental MediaConvert supports the following combinations of codecs and containers\.
+MediaConvert supports the following combinations of codecs and containers\.

 ## Video<a name="reference-codecs-containers-output-video"></a>